n8creator/cheats/source/makefile.md

 ### 1.9.
 Passing arguments

 Imagine you need to pass an agrument to Make shortcut.
-This can be done by using `$(ARG)` construction, like:
+This can be done by using `$(ARG)` variable, like:

 ```makefile
 taging-fetch:
     scp app@staging-server.dev:/path/to/app/$(ARG)/ ./
 ```

-Then you may call Make command like this:
+Then you may call Make shortcut like this:

 ```sh
 make staging-fetch ARG=db/dump.tgz